 Combine a heavily oxidized black tea and smoking over a pine fire and you get Lapsang Souchong.
 A strong smoky aroma to the leaf and a bit less so to the tea liquor.
-Some Lapsang Souchong's are smokier than others - this one is a bit more smoky than average.
-Reminds me a of a peaty Scotch whiskey.
-The dry leaf is fairly tightly twisted and opens up on steeping.
-The tea liquor is a dark reddish copper.
+Some Lapsang souchongs are smokier than others - this one is a bit more smoky than average.
+Reminds me an of a peaty Scotch whiskey.
+The dry leaf is relatively tightly twisted and opens up on steeping.
+The tea liquor is dark reddish copper.
 A classic Chinese black tea.

 Steep this for 2 to 4 minutes in water just off the boil (200 to 210 degrees).
-This tea works well with sugar and/or milk or plain.
+This tea works well with sugar and milk or plain.